 Based on the results of the Phase I Drill Program, the Company initiated a soil sampling and ground magnetic and IP survey to identify key targets consistent with the characteristics of the Thor Deposit.
 Following the completion of these programs, the Company recently completed a second phase of drilling at its Viking Project to test several exploration targets including the Viking Trend, Thor South and the Whiskey Jack showing within the Asgard Trend.
 The program consisted of 1,151 metres of diamond drilling in 6 drill holes.
-Samples from this program have been submitted for assay and the results are expected in January 2017.
+Details of this phase of drilling are anticipated in the fourth quarter of fiscal 2017.